NICE process and methods

 13.3 Surveillance assessment process

-The NICE surveillance team considers how an event could affect a guideline.
+The NICE surveillance programme considers how an event could affect a guideline.
 This involves checking how the event could affect the guideline recommendations, and taking feedback from topic experts in the area.
 The check may include intelligence gathering and literature searches, if needed.

 Stakeholders are not normally consulted on the decision to update (or not update) a guideline in response to a surveillance check.
 This is because these checks usually focus only on one important event and potentially a small section of a guideline.
 The decisions are published on the NICE website.